- Course Number:

 - Special Fee:

-Covers using the Machinery's Handbook and Machine Tool Safety.
-An overview in utilizing the Machinery's Handbook, safe work practices, safe clothing for personal safety, fire prevention in the shop, and hand tool safety.
+Course DescriptionProvides an overview in utilizing the Machinery's Handbook, safe work practices, safe clothing for personal safety, fire prevention in the shop, and hand tool safety.
+Audit available.

 Addendum to Course Description

-Using Machinery’s Handbook - The Machinery's Handbook is a very important tool for all individuals in manufacturing occupations.
-It is full of ways to do things, charts of all kinds, and general reference material.
-Because of all the knowledge in the handbook, it is necessary to become familiar with it.
+Using the Machinery’s Handbook - The Machinery's Handbook is a very important reference tool for machinists.
+It includes information on ways to do things, useful charts of all kinds, and general machining related information.
 This module will provide you with an opportunity to become familiar with the Machinery's Handbook content and how to find needed information.

-Machine Tool Safety - Safety is the most important concern in the machine shop.
-This packet will give you an overview of safe work practices, safe clothing for personal safety, fire prevention in the shop, and hand tool safety.
+Machine Tool Safety - This packet will give you an overview of safe work practices, safe clothing for personal safety, fire prevention in the shop," and hand tool safety.

 Intended Outcomes for the course